 For decades millions of families just like mine have been destroyed by addiction because we get enmeshed in unhealthy behaviors without knowing it’s happening.
 And then, when we’re deeply and dangerously enmeshed, we don’t know how to get out of it.
-Unless you attend 12 programs you’re unlikely to know that substances and alcohol use changes us all.
+Unless you attend 12 Step programs you’re unlikely to know that substances and alcohol use changes us all.
 My family had to work very hard to restore health and relationships, and we did it by learning a new way to think and to live.
-12 Steps programs, therapy, counselors and even physicians.
+12 Step programs, therapy, counselors and even physicians are needed to work together to help families.
+That isn’t happening.
 It takes a lot to accept and take action against a persistent disease.

 Every day I hear stories from family members who tell me these 6 basic things in this order.